 What to expect when you’re in the sensory deprivation tank

 Once you’re ready, you’ll enter the sensory deprivation tank.
-The doctor, therapist (spa director), will then close the lid or door, so that you are in complete darkness and silence in the tank.
+The doctor, therapist (spa director), will close the lid or door so that you’re in complete darkness and silence in the tank.
 You’re instructed to lie on your back.
-The high concentration of sodium in the water, will naturally result in your body rising to the top.
+The high sodium concentration in the water will naturally result in your body rising to the top.
 High buoyancy levels help the body float naturally.
 However, clearing your mind, and eliminating external thoughts while in the tank, will also help increase these levels naturally, to make your body feel “lighter” than it may be.

-There are some spas or floating centers which will play music for the first 5 to 10 minutes while you’re in the sensory deprivation tanks.
-This is done to help individuals relax, especially if it is their first time and they’re nervous.
-Some locations (especially doctors or therapists) will give patients the choice to have music/no music during their float session.
-The entire session typically lasts for one hour where individuals remain in the closed tank, in complete darkness, and in a soundproof setting.
+Some spas or floating centers will play music for the first 5 to 10 minutes while you’re in the sensory deprivation tanks.
+This is done to help individuals relax, especially if it is their first time, and they’re nervous.
+Some locations (especially doctors or therapists) will give patients a choice to have music/no music during their float session.
+The entire session typically lasts for one hour.
+Individuals remain in the closed tank, in complete darkness, and in a quiet setting.

-Every float center, spa, doctor’s office, physical therapist, or treatment center, has their own rules in place.
+Every float center, spa, doctor’s office, physical therapist, or treatment center has its own rules.
 So, this basic outline might differ a bit in order or execution.
-However, a majority of treatments are one hour in duration, and typically follow this (or a very similar) pattern during treatment.
+However, most treatments are one hour in duration and typically follow this (or a very similar) pattern during treatment.

 The benefits of sensory deprivation

 Here’s a short 5-minute video that quickly goes through the benefits of sensory deprivation as well as how those benefits relate to using a float tank.

 How do I use a Sensory Deprivation Tank?